orkes-io/docs/docs/codelab/orderfulfillment6.md

 <p align="center"><img src="/content/img/codelab/of5_5_loopworkflow.png" alt="adding the do-while loop" width="400" style={{paddingBottom: 40, paddingTop: 40}} /></p>

-In order to support drop-sipping while still supporting multiple shipments to a single address, we need to run the ```shipping_loop``` (and the internal ```widget_shipping```) tasks once per address.
-Conductor has a FORK attribute thatcan allow us to run multiple addresses at once:
+In order to support drop-shipping while still supporting multiple shipments to a single address, we need to run the ```shipping_loop``` (and the internal ```widget_shipping```) tasks once per address.
+To do this, we'll utilize the [FORK](/content/docs/reference-docs/fork-task) System task.
+The Fork task creates a number of parallel task flows thcat can run simultaneously.
+We'll use a FORK to create address labels for multiple addresses at once.

 ## Forks